pmichaillat/unemployment/syllabus.md

 + Thursday 16 October: presentation of project outline in class
 + Thursday 13 November: presentation of early results in class
 + Tuesday 2 December & Thursday 4 December: presentation of final results  in class
-+ Thursday 11 December at noon: submission of final paper by email
++ Thursday 11 December at noon: submission of final paper

 #### Presentation structure: project outline